Sannazak/DIT356-Distributed-Systems-Main/README.md

 * Most of our developers used **Visual Studio Code**(VSC).
 * To handle our packets we used **Node Packet Manager**(NPM).
 * During the project we kept our project on a **GitLab** hosted by Chalmers University of Technology.
+* For load balancing we are using nginx.
 <br/><br/>
 ## **What you need to get started:**
 **IDE**